lertrel/goforit/README.md

 - Formulas can be frequently adding or changing, or
 - Needing non-programmer business specialist to develop some formulars, or
 - Wanting to share common formulas across multiple programs, or
-- Bascially, any good other reasons to have formulas / calculation logics externalized from program
+- Bascially, any other good reasons to have formulas / calculation logics externalized from program

 **When shouldn't?**

 - _Program is too small_ to bother or logic is too straight forward or rarely changed
 - _Performance_ of scripting language (e.g., JavaScript) is not acceptable
-- _Extreme data analytic_, though it's something to do with formual, Go-For-It was designed for formula management (configuring, editing, dicovering, and exeucting) but not intended to be providing powerful formulas.
+- _Extreme data analytic_, though it's something to do with formual, Go-For-It was designed for formula management (configuring, editing, dicovering, and exeucting) but not intended to be providing powerful formulas as part of the shipment
 - _Existing JavaScript libraries_ are needed.
 There are plenty of sophisticated and powerful JavaScript libraries out there, but loading and parsing entire or multiple libraries in Go are something you should think twice, and you might want to consider using Nodes.js instead.

 **NOTE** The current implementation is built on top of "otto"